frankyzt19961230/gb/themes/hugo-serif-theme/README.md

 ### SEO

-- Google analytics configured in `config.toml`
+- Google analytics conmodald in `config.toml`
-- Configure GID using env variable HUGO_GOOGLE_ANALYTICS_ID, compatible with Netlify.
+- Conmodal GID using env variable HUGO_GOOGLE_ANALYTICS_ID, compatible with Netlify.
-- Configure meta tags and OG meta tags for the homepage in `config.toml`
+- Conmodal meta tags and OG meta tags for the homepage in `config.toml`
 - Override any meta tags on a per page basis
 - Semantic document structure
 - Accessible colors, headings and link text